Decipher/textimage/README.txt

 ============
 - #1977206 - Default serialization of ConfigEntities
 - #2393387 - WSOD editing image effect when configuration form is Ajax enabled
+- #1826362 - ImageEffects of the same image style should be able to pass variables between them
+- #2359443 - Allow creating image derivatives from an Image object
+- #2479487 - ImageStyles can be deleted while having dependant configuration

 @todo:
 ======